 A partition action is a type of lawsuit that most commonly pertains to jointly owned real property.
 A partition action typically forces the sale of jointly owned property and divides the sale proceeds.
 Less commonly, a partition lawsuit divides the property itself into pieces, such that each co-owner receives 100% ownership of a fractional piece of the property.
-When two or more owners cannot agree on the disposition of the property in question, any of the owners has the right to file a partition action in court.
+When two or more owners cannot agree on the disposition of the property in question, any of the owners has the right to file a partition action in court, usually with a civil law attorney.

 The most common type of relief in a partition action is an order that the real property be sold and the proceeds divided among the owners.
 The proceeds can be divided in the same proportion as the ownership interests, so that if two parties each own half of the real estate, the proceeds are divided 50% – 50%, although courts can account for the contributions of each party and divide the proceeds proportionally with contributions.